-Not everyone was on the side of the Patriots.
-Many colonists remained loyal to the British king.
+For Kids: Not everyone was on the side of the Patriots.
+About one third of the colonists remained loyal to the king.
 Some had family ties in Britain.
 Some were concerned that the Patriots did not stand a chance.
 Some were alarmed at the violence and the chaos.
-Those colonists who remained loyal to the king were called Loyalists.

-After the end of the successful American Revolution, it is estimated that over 60,000 Loyalists chose to leave America.
+After the end of the American Revolution, not all the Loyalists left the country.
+But some did.
+It is estimated that over 60,000 Loyalists chose to leave America.
 Of those, many emigrated to Canada.